Daniil Trifonov and the Israel Camerata Orchestra, Russia

 Wolfgang Amadeus Mozart

-Wolfgang Amadeus Mozart (27 January 1756 – 5 December 1791) was a prolific and influential composer of the Classical period.
-Despite his short life, his rapid pace of composition resulted in more than 800 works representing virtually every Western classical genre of his time.
-Many of these compositions are acknowledged as pinnacles of the symphonic, concertante, chamber, operatic, and choral repertoire.
-Mozart is widely regarded as one of the greatest composers in the history of Western music, with his music admired for its "melodic beauty, its formal elegance and its richness of harmony and texture".
-Born in Salzburg, Mozart showed prodigious ability from his earliest childhood.
-At age five, he was already competent on keyboard and violin, had begun to compose, and performed before European royalty.
+Born in Salzburg, Mozart quickly emerged as a child prodigy under the training of his father Leopold, a skilled pedagogue.
+At age five, he was already competent on keyboard and violin, had begun to compose, and had performed before European royalty.
 His father took him on a grand tour of Europe and then three trips to Italy.
-At 17, he was a musician at the Salzburg court but grew restless and travelled in search of a better position.
-Mozart's search for employment led to positions in Paris, Mannheim, Munich, and again in Salzburg, during which he wrote his five violin concertos, Sinfonia Concertante, and Concerto for Flute and Harp...
+At 17 he was a musician at the Salzburg court but grew restless and travelled in search of a better position.
+A fruitless journey in search of employment (1777-1779) led him to Paris, Mannheim, Munich, and eventually back to Salzburg.
+During this time he wrote his five violin concertos, the Sinfonia Concertante, and Concerto for Flute and Harp, as well as various masses and the opera Idomeneo.

 Definition from Wikipedia – Wolfgang Amadeus Mozart